 - Be Defensive: A recent study by the University of South Florida’s Center for Urban Transportation Research found that in collisions involving a motorcycle and a car, car drivers were at fault 60 percent of the time.
 It is imperative to practice defensive driving and be prepared for the unknown when riding a motorcycle.
 Don’t tailgate, and always allow a safe distance between you and the car in front of you.

 - Avoid Bad Weather and Watch for Road Hazards: Rain cuts out visibility but also reduces your tires’ grip on the road.
 If you can avoid rainy days it is safer to do so.
 However, if you must ride on a rainy day it is important to remember that the most dangerous time is right after participation begins, as water can cause oil residue to rise to the top.
 Sand, wet leaves, or pebbles can interfere with tires’ grip on the road and can be potentially dangerous.
 If you cannot avoid them, practice a slower speed.

 - Be Ready: Before setting off on your motorcycle, do a thorough inspection.
 Make sure your tires are not improperly inflated and that your breaks are working efficiently.
 If you notice anything wrong or concerning, seek alternate transportation until you can have your motorcycle serviced.

-One of the most important ways to protect yourself is with motorcycle insurance.
+One of the most important ways to stay safe and protect yourself is with motorcycle insurance.
 At Soucy Insurance, we offer many affordable insurance packages for your motorcycle or other recreational vehicle.
 To learn more call us at 726.2218.